ghazlabs/shakesearch/README.md

 # ShakeSearch

 I'm not a fan of literary arts even in my own native language.
-So I'm not so sure how to approach this problem correctly.
+So I'm not so sure how to approach this problem using the correct perspective. 😅

-But when I was writing my final thesis in college, I need to also read many books for my research.
-So I think maybe I could use this experience to approach this issue. 😅
+But when I was writing my undergraduate thesis, I need to also read many books for the sake of my research.
+So I think maybe I could apply this experience to approach this issue. 😅

 ## Basic Idea